linhbngo/linhbngo/docs/csc-331/syllabus_slide.md

 <section data-markdown>
 ### Academic Integrity
-For questions regarding Academic Integrity, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to the “Other” Menu of the Computer Science web page www.cs.wcupa.edu/, the Undergraduate Catalog, the Ram’s Eye View, and the University website at www.wcupa.edu.
+For questions regarding Academic Integrity, Sexual Harassment, or the Student Code of Conduct, students are encouraged to refer to the "Other" Menu of the Computer Science web page www.cs.wcupa.edu/, the Undergraduate Catalog, the Ram's Eye View, and the University website at www.wcupa.edu.
 </section>

 <section data-markdown>
 ### Disability Accommodations
-- To know more about West Chester University’s Services for Students with Disabilities (OSSD), contact the OSSD which is located at 223 Lawrence Center.
+- To know more about West Chester University's Services for Students with Disabilities (OSSD), contact the OSSD which is located at 223 Lawrence Center.
 The OSSD hours of Operation are Monday  Friday 8:30 a.m.
 4:30 p.m.
 Their phone number is 610-436-2564, their fax number is 610-436-2600, their email address is ossd@wcupa.edu, and their website is at www.wcupa.edu/ussss/ossd.
 - If you have a disability that requires accommodations under the Americans with Disabilities Act (ADA), please present your letter of accommodations to OSSD as soon as possible so that OSSD can support your success in an informed manner.
 Accommodations cannot be granted retroactively.
 </section>